 There are some advantages to using this type of disc labeling system.
 For example, there is no need to use potentially harmful markers and pens, or adhesive labels, no balance issues with the disc, and there is no smudging since the labeling process does not use ink.
 On the other hand, there are some disadvantages such as the fact that creating labels can be a very slow and time consuming process.
 Also, LightScribe discs are required and if you do not have the Lightscribe enabled drive, you cannot label the discs using this technique.

 It is not known how long the LightScribe CD and DVD labels will last.
 Because the labeling method is dye based, fading in the long-term is a possibility.
 This can be caused by light exposure, elevated temperature or relative humidity, and aging of the material.
 The durability of the label is also uncertain and general recommendations are to handle these discs as little as possible.
 In addition, there is little data as to whether these discs differ in stability when compared to standard discs.
 Will the additional dye layer cause the disc to degrade faster or is it inert and have no effect on disc stability?

 This labeling system may or may not be suitable for your needs.
-This system is likely acceptable for short-term use, but careful thought should be given when using such a system for discs being used for the long-term storage of information because of the noted uncertainties.
-If you choose to use Lightscribe, there are many disc brands that have these discs available.
-Examples are: Verbatim, HP, Aleratec, Imation, Memorex, and several others.
+The LightScribe disc labeling system is likely acceptable for short term use, but careful thought should be given when using such a system for discs being stored long term, simply because of the noted uncertainties.